Getting involved as a citizen scientist

 You can record an observation with iNaturalist in a number of ways, including via their website or using your iPhone/Android.
 From the website, once you’ve logged into your account, you’ll want to select + Add Observations:

-Now add the species name (if you know it), iNaturalist might make some species suggestions based off the photo which you can choose from.
-If you are not submitting a sighting with a photo you will need to populate the species field.
+Now add the species name, if you know it. iNaturalist might make some species suggestions based off the photo which you can choose from.
+If you are submitting a sighting without a photo you will need to populate the species field.
 We also recommend you add as much information as you can into the description box as this can help with identification and helps the data users know where the data has come from.

-For more detailed instructions we recommend you go check out the getting started pages on iNaturalist.
+For more detailed instructions we recommend reading A Guide to iNaturalist, or checking out the getting started pages on iNaturalist.
 You’ll also find some specific information for recording a sighting with an iPhone or Android.

 DigiVol

 The data have many uses but most importantly it can help scientists and decision makers better understand, utilise, manage, and conserve Australia’s biodiversity.
-Once these data have been digitized, the information is fed into the ALA as well as some other individual institutions and databases making it available to a wide range of people!
-To learn about all the wondering work Digivol has done over the past 10+ years check out this write-up by the ALA.
+Once these data have been digitised, the information is fed into the ALA as well as some other individual institutions and databases making it available to a wide range of people!